 The Nordic LFC block centrally activates aFRR from a single Load Frequency Controller (LFC).
-Based on the measured frequency, this LFC calculates the required activation of aFRR and distributes the activation requests to the Nordic TSOs pro-rata.
+Based on the measured frequency, this LFC calculates the required activation of aFRR and distributes the activation requests to the

+Nordic TSOs pro-rata.
 Consequently, each Nordic TSO distributes the requests to the contracted aFRR providers in its control area.
-7.3 Roles & Responsibilities I 7.3.1 Responsibility for FRR dimensioning 7.3.1.1 Responsibility for mFRR dimensioning Each TSO is responsible for dimensioning of mFRR for their control area and for determining the required geographical distribution of mFRR capacity within their control area.
+7.3 Roles & Responsibilities 1 7.3.1 Responsibility for FRR dimensioning 7.3.1.1 Responsibility for mFRR dimensioning Each TSO is responsible for dimensioning of mFRR for their control area and for determining the required geographical distribution of mFRR capacity within their control area.
 SOGL157(3) 7.3.1.2 Responsibility for aFRR dimensioning Each quarter of a year, all Nordic TSOs are responsible for determining the hours for which aFRR shall be dimensioned; The TSOs also agree about total Nordic volumes for each dimensioned hour.
-The distribution between TSOs is decided by unanimous agreement between TSOs.
-SOGL157(3) 7.4 Rules & Methodologies I 7.4.1 FRR dimensioning rules (after implementation of the FRR dimensioning rules in accordance with SOGL article 157(1)) 7.4.1.1 mFRR dimensioning rules ARTICLE 3(2) of "Amended Nordic synchronous area proposal for the FRR dimensioning rules" and its Explanatory Document 5 .
-SOGL157(1) 7.4.1.2 aFRR dimensioning rules ARTICLE 4 of "Amended Nordic synchronous area proposal for the FRR dimensioning rules" and its Explanatory Document 5 .
-SOGL157(1) 7.4.2 FRR dimensioning (until implementation of the FRR dimensioning rules in accordance with SOGL article 157(1))) 7.4.2.1 mFRR dimensioning rules The mFRR capacity dimensioned for the control area shall at least cover the reference incident of the control area, in which the 'reference incident' is defined as 'the largest imbalance that may result from an instantaneous change of active power of a single power generating module, single demand facility, or single HVDC interconnector or from a tripping of an AC line within the control area.'.
+The distribution between TSOs is decided by unanimous agreement between TSOs (appendix 1).
+Each TSO is responsible for the physical availability of aFRR per LFC area.
+SOGL157(3) 7.4 Rules & Methodologies I 7.4.1 FRR dimensioning rules (after implementation of the FRR dimensioning rules in accordance with SOGL article 157(1)) The current situation is that dimensioning is regulated in the methodology: "Nordic synchronous area proposal for the FRR dimensioning rules in accordance with Article 157(1)" and its Explanatory Document.
+SOGL157(1) 7.4.2 FRR dimensioning (until implementation of the FRR dimensioning rules in accordance with SOGL article 157(1)) 7.4.2.1 mFRR dimensioning rules The mFRR capacity dimensioned for the control area shall at least cover the reference incident of the control area, in which the 'reference incident' is defined as 'the largest imbalance that may result from an instantaneous change of active power of a single power generating module, single demand facility, single AC or HVDC interconnector or from a tripping of an AC line within the control area'.
 Both upward and downward mFRR shall be dimensioned.
+7.4.2.2 aFRR dimensioning rules The dimensioned amount of Nordic aFRR capacity shall be based on the targeted frequency quality and FRCE quality specified in section 3.4 and the following: The hours for which aFRR shall be dimensioned shall at least include the hours where the frequency variations are most challenging.
+Dimensioned aFRR capacity will be at least 300 MW.